daswass/ha-podcast-index/README.md

   - `podcast_title`: Name of the podcast
   - `episode_number`: Episode number (if available)
   - `season_number`: Season number (if available)
-  - `search_term`: The search term used to find the podcast
+  - `search_or_id`: The search term or podcast ID used to find the podcast
   - `feed_url`: The RSS feed URL of the podcast

 ### Service